thedges/PSFormulaFieldDisplay/README.md

 ![alt text](https://github.com/thedges/PSFormulaFieldDisplay/blob/master/PSFormulaFieldDisplay.png "Sample Image")

-This component has 8 configuration parameters:
+This component has 11 configuration parameters:
 * <b>Show/Hide Header Section</b> - show or hide the header section
+* <b>Use Chatter Photo</b> - use chatter photo as header logo instead of header logo defined below
 * <b>Card title</b> - the text for the title of the card to be displayed in header section
 * <b>Card title color</b> - the text color for the title of the card to be displayed in header section
 * <b>Header logo</b> - the icon to show on right-side of header section; this should be relative URL to a static resource file; default is logo at "/resource/SampleProfileLogo"; if you use custom logo icon, suggest to adjust height to about 90px